ebyeo/bigdata/README.md

 ```
 sudo apt-get update
 ```
-1. Install the Java Runtime Environment (JDK)
+2. Install the Java Runtime Environment (JDK)
 ```
 sudo apt-get install default-jdk
 ```
-1. Setting the JAVA_HOME Environment Variable
+3. Setting the JAVA_HOME Environment Variable
-   1. To set this environment variable, we will first need to find out where Java is installed.
+   a.
+To set this environment variable, we will first need to find out where Java is installed.
 You can do this by executing the same command as in the previous section:
 ```
 sudo update-alternatives --config java
 ```
-   1. Copy the path and then open /etc/environment
+   b.
+Copy the path and then open /etc/environment
 ```
 sudo vi /etc/environment
 ```
-   1. At the end of this file, add the following line, making sure to replace the highlighted path with your own copied path.
+   c.
+At the end of this file, add the following line, making sure to replace the highlighted path with your own copied path.
 ```
 JAVA_HOME="/usr/lib/jvm/java-8-openjdk-amd64"
 ```
-   1. Save and exit the file and reload it.
+   d.
+Save and exit the file and reload it.
 ```
 source /etc/environment
 ```
-   1. You can now test whether the environment variable has been set by executing the following command:
+   e.
+You can now test whether the environment variable has been set by executing the following command:
 ```
 echo $JAVA_HOME
 ```

 ### Hadoop, Yarn, HDFS